MarkStreek/QuintorCatalogBackEnd/README.md

 ### Database schema

 Below you can find the database schema.
-The fields on the scheme may differ slightly but the main structure is the same.
+The fields of the tables are in Dutch, but if you closely look at the table names and structure, you can understand the schema.

 ![Database Schema](docs/DB_Scheme.png)

-The HardwareSpecifications contains a device id and a spec id.
-The spec id is placed in a different table.
+The `DeviceSpecs` contains a `Device` id and a `Spec` id.
+The Spec id is placed in a different table.
 This is because it's now future and expanding proof.
-A user can add a new spec in the spec table and give it a value in the HardwareSpecs table.
+A user can add a new spec in the spec table and give it a value in the DeviceSpecs table.
 They are completely separate from each-other.
+In other words, you don't have to use empty fields in the DeviveSpecs if you have devices without that spec.
+You simply tell which spec you have and give it a value.
+You can reuse them as well.

+There is end-point in the application that is used to serve all the current specs in the database to the front end.
+The `getAllSpecs` method in the `SpecController.java` class makes sure of that.

 ### Entities

 The entities package contains all the entities.
 The entities are the objects that are stored in the database.
 The entities are the objects that are being converted to DTO objects.
 The entities are actually just database schemes.
 The entities in classes are annotated with `@Entity`, `@Table`, `@Id`, `@GeneratedValue`, etc. These annotations are used to define the database scheme.
 Only the `Role.java` class is not an entity.
 The `Role.java` class is used to define the roles in the application.
 The roles are used to define the permissions in the application.

+### Model

+### Repository

+### Service

+### Exception Handler / RestControllerAdvice

+## Unit Tests

 After every push to the main branch, the unit tests will be run automatically.
 The tests are run using GitHub Actions and executed on an ubuntu-latest runner.
 Results are shown in the badge below: